By the end of this section, you will be able to:

 Intellectual Property: Patents, Copyrights, and Trademarks

 There are multiple reasons why an entrepreneur should be aware of intellectual property rights under the law.
 For example, if a new startup business comes up with a unique invention, it is important to protect that intellectual property.
 Without such protection, any competitor can legally, even if not ethically, copy the invention, put their own name or company brand on it, and sell it as if it were their own.
-That would severely curtail the entrepreneur’s ability to make money off a product that s/he invented.
+That would severely curtail the entrepreneur’s ability to make money off a product that they invented.
 Intellectual property (IP) rights are created by federal law and protect small businesses from problems such as this.
 IP law also helps establish brand awareness and secure secondary revenue streams.

 Intellectual property (IP) is the output or result of the creative work of one or more individuals to turn a unique idea into a practical and value-added product/service; this manifestation of original ideas is legally protected.
 IP applies to anything that is the exclusive right of a firm, will help differentiate that organization, and will contribute to a sustained competitive advantage.
 This creative work can result in a product idea, a new invention, an innovative pivot, or an improvement in an existing product or service.
 IP can take the form of a patent, a copyright, a trademark, or a variation thereof called a trademark secret.